majkinetor/TFS/README.md

 Module keeps TFS credential in the `$tfs.Credentials`.
 If not specified you will be prompted for the credentials when running any of the functions.
 If the module [CredentialManager](https://github.com/davotronic5000/PowerShell_Credential_Manager) is available (to install it run `Install-Module CredentialManager` in Powreshell 5+) credentials will be stored in the Windows Credential Manager and after first run, you will be able to use any function in any PS session using your stored credentials.

-To use ad-hoc credentials when you have your main credential stored simply use:
+To use _ad hoc_ credentials when you have your main credential stored simply use:

     $tfs.Credentials = Get-Credential